United States of America

 • Site News

 I don't sell anything in my collection.
 Objectives are to learn about different brands and models of old film cameras, and get some exercise wandering around taking pictures.
 Cameras are bought at auctions and thrift shops from $5 up.
 Most still work fine, and I fixed a few with minor issues.
-To save money I shoot and develop the cheapest black and white film (in coffee) and digitize everything myself.
-These pages are written with Pluma, a Linux text editor.
+To save money I shoot and develop the cheapest black and white film (with instant coffee) and digitize everything myself.
+These pages are manually written with Pluma, a Linux text editor.
 The 35mm pics are all scanned with a Wolverine F2D 20 scanner I bought for $15 on Craigslist.
 The camera pics are all taken by my Sony DSC-H7 digital camera (found in a camera bag), with a $10 copy stand from Facebook Marketplace.

 Disclaimer: I'm not an expert, everything I write here is just my opinion.
 Do not do what I do, or accept anything I write as fact.
 I'm not responsible for anything you do.